StrangerChamber/PersonaApp/README.md

-To make the project, clone, ensure your machine has all intel SGX capabilities set up, then Make SGX=1, to run ./app.
+To make the project, clone, ensure your machine has all intel SGX capabilities set up, then Make SGX=1, to run you need sudo privileges because you're opening a network device. run with: sudo ./app file1 ip1 file2 ip2